NREL/latex_editing/presentations/README.md

 Please use the wiki at https://github.com/NREL/latex_editing/wiki as you feel fit.
 Useful examples may be rolled in to the template file over time.

 #Instructions for NREL staff
-NREL staff should check on [The Source](http://thesource.nrel.gov/communications/templates.html) for current guidance on using LaTeX for NREL documents.
+NREL staff should check on [The Source](http://thesource.nrel.gov/communications/templates.html) for current guidance on using LaTeX for NREL documents, including presentations.

 Please also note that there is an NREL-hosted latex server which is the preferred tool for preparing NREL documents.
 Details will be provided at a later date.